robenkleene/design-references/blender/blender.md

 - With `Emulate Numpad` on, the regular number keys work like the numeric keypad.

-## Modes
+## Operations

-- `⇧␣`: Bring up mode selector
+- `⇧␣`: Operation menu

-### Switching Modes
+### Switching Operations

-When the mode selector is visible, use these shortcuts to change modes.
+When the mode menu is visible, use these shortcuts to change modes.

 - `␣`: Cursor